witnet/web3-jsonrpc-gateway/README.md

 Optional environment variables:

+- `EVM_CALL_INTERLEAVE_BLOCKS`: number of blocks before latest knwon upon which EVM read-only calls will be bound to; this variable defaults to zero.
 - `INFURA_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
 - `INFURA_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
 - `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
 If not specified, `verbose` will apply.